Research

 Agentic AI Systems for Data Processing & Clinical Risk Prediction

 Real-world EHR data are messy: missingness, human error, outliers, and workflow effects can dominate signal and undermine clinical prediction.
-My research develops agentic AI systems that automatically diagnose data quality issues, execute reproducible preprocessing and feature engineering, and generate clinically grounded representations for modeling, while recording provenance and decision rationales for auditability and interpretability.
-These pipelines also include agents that select modeling strategies, configure hyperparameter tuning and validation, and adapt workflows to the dataset and clinical endpoint under explicit constraints (e.g., leakage control and robustness checks).
-I apply these methods across structured data, unstructured clinical text (e.g., notes and discharge summaries), and imaging for perioperative risk prediction (including elective spine surgery outcomes) and for predicting problematic opioid use / opioid use disorder.
+We develop agentic AI systems that automatically diagnose data quality issues, execute reproducible preprocessing and feature engineering, and generate clinically grounded representations for modeling—while recording provenance and decision rationales for auditability and interpretability.
+These pipelines include agents that select modeling strategies, configure hyperparameter tuning and validation, and adapt workflows to the dataset and clinical endpoint under explicit constraints (e.g., leakage control and robustness checks).
+We apply these methods across structured data, unstructured clinical text, and imaging for perioperative risk prediction (including elective spine surgery outcomes) and for predicting problematic opioid use / opioid use disorder.

 Clinical NLP for Substance Use Phenotyping

 Substance use disorders are often under-coded in structured EHR fields, with key evidence embedded in clinical narratives.
-My research develops clinical NLP and phenotyping frameworks that extract and organize substance-use–related signals from notes and discharge summaries while preserving clinical context (e.g., negation, temporality, uncertainty, and attribution).
-A major focus is problematic opioid use/opioid use disorder, where I build context-aware annotation and modeling pipelines to distinguish clinically meaningful patterns such as active use vs historical use, treatment and recovery markers, and severity-related indicators.
+We develop clinical NLP and phenotyping frameworks that extract and organize substance-use–related signals from notes and discharge summaries while preserving clinical context (e.g., negation, temporality, uncertainty, and attribution).
+A major focus is problematic opioid use/opioid use disorder, where we build context-aware annotation and modeling pipelines to distinguish clinically meaningful patterns such as active use vs. historical use, treatment and recovery markers, and severity-related indicators.
 These phenotypes are designed to be reproducible and evaluation-ready, supporting downstream prediction, cohort discovery, and longitudinal risk profiling.

 Knowledge Graphs & Human-AI Collaboration